Jollywatt/typst-fletcher/docs/manual.typ

 )
 ```)

-Marks scale with the edge's stroke --- one unit is equal to the stroke thickness --- so the circle mark has a radius of twice the edge's stroke.

-A mark object can contain other parameters, and any subsequent entries may depend on them by being written as a function accepting the mark object.
+A mark object can contain other parameters; any subsequent entries may depend on parameters before them by being written as a _function_ of the mark object.
 For example, `my-mark` above could also be implemented as:

 ```typ